stephenmussel/guidebook-react-weather-feature/README.md

-# Giphy API Activity
+# Open Weather API

-Using a third party API is very similar to using routes on a server.
-The big difference is that you'll likely get back much more data than you're used to.
-In this activity, you will be using Axios on the server to make requests to the Giphy API.

-For this project, the goal is to display a random image from Giphy along with a button that allows the user to see a new random image.
+The goal for this app is to provide the user with data that helps them decide whether it's a good day to rock climb.
+Data from Open Weather will be displayed along with a search feature that allows the user to search for a specific location.

-## Setup

-1. Read through the [Giphy documentation](https://developers.giphy.com/) to determine which endpoints you need to complete this app.

-2. Register an account in order to get your `API Key`.
-This key is used for all of your requests to authenticate your app to Giphy.

-3. Create a `.env` file and add your API key.

-    `GIPHY_API_KEY=YOUR_KEY_GOES_HERE`

-4. Spin up your app:

-    - `npm install`
-    - `npm run server`
-    - `npm run client`

 ## Task List

-- [ ] Make a `GET` request to Giphy from the `/random` router on your **server**, send the response from Giphy back to the client
+- [ ] Make a `GET` request to Open Weather from the `/weather` router on your **server**, send the response from Open Weather back to the client
-- [ ] Make a `GET` request from your **client** to your `/random` route, save the response data in Redux
+- [ ] Make a `GET` request from your **client** to your `/weather` route, save the response data in Redux
-- [ ] Display the random gif on the page.
-Spend some time looking through the response!
-Some of the properties returned look like image paths but aren't.
+- [ ] Display the weather data on the page including: current temp, precip, humidity, and dew point.
-- [ ] Add a button that allows the user to refresh the results by making another `GET` request to `/random`

 ## Stretch Goals

-- [ ] Implement some of the optional request parameters available when making the Giphy API request (for example, rating)
+- [ ] Implement some of the optional request parameters available when making the Open Weather API request (for example, units)
-- [ ] Add some inputs for the user to set things like rating and limit.
-You'll need to get these to your server and incorporated into your Giphy request!
+- [ ] Add an input and button for the user to search for a city.
+You'll need to get these to your server and incorporated into your Open Weather request!
+- [ ] Toggle button for metric vs imperial values
 - [ ] Style the page to make it look better